lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-22-binary_mask.md

 #### 3.Verify the Coordinate Reference System (CRS)

 The CRS of the image and the shapefile must be the same.
-If the aren`t, use QGIS to convert both to the same CRS.
+If they aren`t, use QGIS to convert both files to the same CRS.

 ```python